iSHAREScheme/iSHARESatellite/INSTALL.md

 The application will allow to use the existing credentials with new 2FA.

 You are now ready with your Satellite.
-Login with the user you created in step 5.2 using the application link `<UIHostName>` setup in previous chapter.
+Login with the user you created earlier using the application link `<UIHostName>` setup in previous chapter.

 # <a id="docker_service"> 14.
 Commands for managing Docker services </a>